-- The location of the house close to the street with the majority of the property extending to the rear. - The low picket fence - The expansive 1⁄2 acre treed lot and traditional gardens which contribute to the semi-rural streetcape and cultural heritage landscape on Regent Street. - The entire exterior of the house including the clapboard, original eaves, eave returns, soffits and fascia on the gable ends, early 6 over 6 windows and trim, front door with transom, and pedimented portico - Original interior plan of the second floor - All original interior trim and doors including baseboards and chair rails - Original wide pine floor boards. - Fireplace and mantel in the parlour.
+- The location of the house close to the street with the majority of the property extending to the rear. - · The low picket fence - The expansive 1⁄2 acre treed lot which contributes to the semi-rural streetcape on Regent Street. - The entire exterior of the house including the clapboard, original eaves, eave returns, soffits and fascia on the gable ends, early 6 over 6 windows and trim, front door with transom, and pedimented portico - · Original interior plan of the second floor - All original interior trim and doors including baseboards and chair rails - Original wide pine floor boards. - · Fireplace and mantel in the parlour.